skellis46/slipbox/artistic research and ecosystems.md

 - I could do this.
 Which would be more true?
 - What are the reasons for applying one over another?

-The process of framing about understanding which discourses the work most clearly participates in. to discursively communicate its researchfulness and contribution.

-- decision of framing normally (see JAR examples) serves interests of the researcher (call to authority, validation)
+- what are the strands of research dialogue for children of the soil?
+Each can be seen in the film, perhaps least the screendance
+	+ graphic novels
+	+ other-than-human
+	+ screendance
+	+ eco-somatics
+	+ temporal experiments in film

+These are not abstract entities, constructed by me or others and then introduced for some stated or unstated reason.

 “selected, pruned and spruced up” (Richardson, 1994 p.520) (from thesis)

-Or could add here something about clarity emerging from who the community of practice is (this is a decision).

-- my goal in any kind of research narrative in practice research is to sustain the nature of the artwork (to let it do its own work)
-- to point to what is able to be seen/heard in research sense (which might be quite different from what the work is about)

-- is it possible to imagine that the less written context required, the more a project can tend towards post hoc?

 - hanging over this are two historical practices as an artist: screendance, and choreography.
 They are inescapable.
 When I make timelapses I work with and through the eyes/frames of screendance and choreography.
 Caught or wrapped in my identity/history/practice.
-- how to separate (or keep together) process and product?

-mention that vimeo thing about practice-research -- and past practices interacting with current ... the diagram dude from RMIT (Richard Blythe -- summary doesn't exist now)

 something like this as question underpinning my decision making (include something about not adding adding adding -- validation, calls to authority; also community of practice)

-For this scenario I acknowledged the delicate balance of the ecosystem, and my goal was not to introduce any new or unfamiliar species.
-Indeed, as my eyes, senses and desires (observer effect) adjusted to the particularities of artwork I had made (after I had made it), I started finding new materials and interactions peculiar to the ecosystem.
+- Noting that it's _easier_ to find theoretical work to be in relation with.
+It's there.
+It's desk work.
+It's more tangible (which is ironic given body in performance work?)
+- more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).

+- if don't do this then decision of framing normally (see JAR examples) serves interests of the researcher (call to authority, validation) -- and end up in research bubbles or siloes.
+-

-### Research bubbles
+## Research bubbles

 **Note:** should this be sub-section of 'how to decide'?
+If so then require another sub-section??

 a bubble-like version of COTS that references other works that it is not in dialogue with or can never be in dialogue with.
 Use an example of the bubble and just how common it is.
 All dead men.
 Tone is "I could do this."
 Renders the work inert.
 Like burying it, or putting it in a coffin with these men.
 These are different ecosystems.
 Can I describe without judging?
 Talk to implications of.
 Like entering a crowded bar in which no one pays you any attention whatsoever.
 Can't order a drink.
 Nothing.
 No matter how much you tell people "I am here."
 More akin to gerrymandering

-- yes, I add a version of this work in this way -- I do this labour as a thought experiment and to implicate myself (can also given examples of when I've done this previously)
-- possible to add discussion about [[art practices explicitly become epistemic things]] -- and the argument I make there about Borgdorff and JAR
-- offer to 'write about my practice'; this is what we do in practice-research. the various journals dedicated to practice-research are filled with practitioners in their bubble attempting to convince us of the value of their work.
-No, not convince us (that would be more palatable), rather, expect us to recognise the value of their work.
-Noting just how much this diverges from Strand's claim that [[I am a collaboration]] (see backlinks in that note for extended thinking on individuation/individualism)
-- see [[Steyerl on specificity and singularity]] of epistemic claims.
-- other examples: Freeman book (?), JAR (take random issue), CHOR (of which I'm co-editor).
-- I'm guilty.
-- perhaps more guilty given the unsurprising focus of dance practices on the body.
-I've even started calling them body-based practices as my curiosity has stretched away from codified dance practices (including improvisation). -- extracted most of my notes on this to [[the body in artistic research]] but I wonder if it can be included very briefly.
-That pull is strong.
-- Noting that it's _easier_ to find theoretical work to be in relation with.
-It's there.
-It's desk work.
-It's more tangible (which is ironic given body in performance work?)
-- more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).
+**Note:** - refer to JB, RL and SW's notes about COTS -- opens entire other possibilities.

 - compare with Schwab in describing a piece of knowledge as an artefact of communication: [[experimentation is social#^da953d]] - so if this is plausible, who then is doing the communicating? (if it isn't artist-researchers)
 - perhaps though Schwab's concern for how artworks are provisional ([[schwab - experimental systems#^279252]]) (ie epistemic things filled with epistemic potential) is fundamental to the expositions in JAR as being starting points or seeds.
 But where does that leave us?
 Scattering seeds everywhere (seeds dependent on theory-as-water).